burnyd/Salt-CVP-integration/README.md

-Integration from saltstack into CVP.
+Integration from Saltstack into Arista cloudvision portal.